Connecticut Colony: Consolidating the colony

-After the restoration of the Stuart monarchy, many in Connecticut feared their colony's Puritanism and lack of a royal charter would lead to Charles II curtailing the colony's self-government.
+After the Stuart Restoration in 1660, many in Connecticut feared their colony's Puritanism and lack of a royal charter would lead to Charles II curtailing the colony's self-government.
 Governor John Winthrop the Younger was sent to England in 1662 where he successfully obtained a charter.
 The charter was quite egalitarian, with Connecticut being one of two colonies to have freemen elect both the governor and members of the legislature.
 (Note: The other was Rhode Island.)
 The charter also granted Connecticut extensive land claims, defining its borders as the Narragansett Bay, the Pacific Ocean, the southern border of Massachusetts and the 40th parallel north.
 When representatives of Connecticut traveled to New Haven to show them that they were to be annexed into Connecticut, they initially met strong opposition.
 This opposition faded in 1664 when New Netherland was seized and renamed New York after its proprietor, the Roman Catholic Duke of York.
-New York's eastern boundary was defined as the Connecticut River, putting New Haven within the claims of both New York and Connecticut.
+The Royal Commission of 1664 settled New York's eastern boundary which was defined as the Connecticut River, putting New Haven within the claims of both New York and Connecticut.
 Unwilling to be ruled by a Catholic royalist, New Haven relented and agreed to join Connecticut.
 The aforementioned seizure of New Netherland also ended Connecticut's claims on Long Island, as when Captain John Scott took the island he claimed it not for Connecticut but for himself.